atmcgrath/END-Digital-Collection/_texts/EN-ThePalinode-1770.md

 “Is it thus, Rambler, you repay the generosity of his lordship?" -

 The air of dignity, with which the countess pronounced those words, kindled in my breast a not-yet extinguished sparkle of virtue.
 I opened my arms to set her free; and when she had withdrawn from them, looked pensive and dejected.
 The countess walked in the room seemingly as disturbed as I was.
-The hue of different contradictory passions coloured alternately her cheeks: nor was it poshble to discern which prevailed the most.
+The hue of different contradictory passions coloured alternately her cheeks: nor was it possible to discern which prevailed the most.
 She came and sat by me.

 “Rambler,"